Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_8/README.md

 ./test_hls_kernel
 ```

-## Building the main appliction (usb_input_multi_threads_refinedet)
+## Build the Applictions
-- Build the application.
-This "build.sh " script generates two executables, one using ARM for color conversion and resize, and the other using the HLS kernel to speed up color conversion and resize.
+- Use the following command to build the application.
+This "build.sh " script generates two executables, one using ARM for color conversion and resize, and the other using the HLS kernel to speed up color conversion and image resizing.

 ```
 cd ${Module_8}/app/